44KIN/44KIN/README.md

 - 👋 Hi, I’m @44KIN
--  👀 I’m interested in frontend development
+-  👀 I’m interested in frontend development and basketball
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate with beginner programmers just like me so that we can grow faster together
 - 📫 How to reach me aseperiking@gmail.com